 For drinks, Mockingbird is a firm favourite but you can also visit pubs that have been there for a couple of hundred years.
 Bradford Street was once home to over 20 pubs and taverns but now only three remain.
 You can visit Adam & Eve, The Anchor, and The White Swan for a proper pint and pub lunch

 You can rent properties in Digbeth, starting from around £700 a month for one bed.
 Prices go up depending on the quality and size of the property.
 For a three-bedroom, you can expect to pay around £1000 a month as a starting point.

 But for those that want to invest in property, prices are surprisingly reasonable.
 Having peaked in 2005 at an average of £216,953, they are now down to £154,654.
 This provides a great investment opportunity for potential homeowners.
 As the area is continuing to undergo development, prices are expected to begin to rise again, offering a good return and lucrative rental opportunities.
-If Digbeth sounds like the kind of place you would like to live, the Trussle mortgage comparison service finds the most suitable offers from market leaders so you can compare them easily all in one place.
-This gives you great oversight of who offers the best rates and terms for your mortgage.

 The place to be